yannisl/phd/phd-colorpalette.md

-###The `phd` LaTeX2e package
+###The `phd-colorpalette` LaTeX2e package

-The `phd` latex package and the class with the same name provide convenient methods to create new styles for books, reports and articles.
+The `phd-colorpalette` latex package is part of the `phd` bundle which provides convenient methods to create new styles for books, reports and articles.
 It also loads the most commonly used packages and resolves conflicts.

-This work consists of the file  `phd.dtx`, and the derived files   `phd.ins`,  `phd.pdf`, and `phd.sty`.
+This work consists of the file  `phd-colorpalette.dtx`, and the derived files   `phd-colorpalette.ins`,  `phd-colorpalette.pdf`, and `phd-colorpalette.sty`.

 ###Installation